Do the Planets Ever Actually Align?

 Advertisement

 If you instead try to imagine the eight major planets in a single line stretching out from the sun (and within 1 degree of each other), it's estimated this occurs roughly every 13.4 trillion years.
 For context, our solar system is 4.5 billion years old, and the universe is only 13.7 billion years old.
-So this alignment has likely never happened — and will never happen, as the sun is expected to expand to become a red giant in roughly 5 billion years, wiping out Mercury and Venus for sure — and be dangerously close to Earth.
+So this alignment has likely never happened — and will never happen, as the sun is expected to expand to become a red giant in roughly 5 billion years, wiping out Mercury and Venus for sure and coming dangerously close to Earth.

 Planets Sharing the Night Sky